Child Criminal Exploitation, Child Sexual Exploitation, Trafficking & Missing

 The Governments National Referral Mechanism guidance, and referral and assessment forms, should be used to report potential victims of human trafficking.

-Training information for professionals regarding CSE training is available on the Multi-agency safeguarding learning programme.
+Training information for professionals regarding CSE training is available within our Learning & Development pages.

 A special edition of the LSCB Safeguarding Information & Research Digest (2014) provides a definition of CSE in gangs and groups, the 13 patterns of CSE and warning signs to identify children & young people at risk or involved in CSE.